ashutoshmjain/gita/src/thought.md

 <div style="padding-left:40px;font-size:0.9em;">

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) remains the Everest to the readers - to date.
 It is the longest poem ever scribed, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
-Even today, it is common to learn `Sanskrit` to enjoy the original text, as intended.
+Even today, it is not uncommon to learn `Sanskrit` to enjoy the original text, as intended.
 There are translations in almost every language for those less keen.
-And then there are all sorts of media covering `Mahabharata` - from comics strips to mega movies.
+And then there are all sorts of media - from comics strips to television series.
 >
 > More than size, the proof of work is in the readership. `Bhagvad Gita` - a part of sixth episode (`Bhishama Parva`) - is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of idea of `Karmyoga`.